lunarmodules/ldoc/doc/doc.md

 ## Commenting Conventions

-LDoc follows the conventions established by Javadoc and later by LuaDoc.
+LDoc follows the conventions established by Javadoc and later by LuaDoc to document the modules, functions, types (=classes) and so forth of your API.

+### Doc comments

 Only 'doc comments' are parsed; these can be started with at least 3 hyphens, or by a empty comment line with at least 3 hypens: